-- Pay-Per-Click (PPC Marketing)
+- Pay-per-click (PPC Marketing)

-- Paid Search Advertisements
+- Paid search advertisements

-These terms can be used interchangeably, and the meaning does not alter.
-When discussing SEM, there are many other terms as well that you need to understand.
+When discussing “What is SEM?”, there are many other terms that you need to understand as well.
 The following are the important ones:

 The number of times your advertisement is visible on a search engine.
 This does not include if people saw it or interacted with it.